erickgnclvs/aws-ccp-preparation/README.md

   * Use identity federation for existing users in non-AWS services

 #### Web Application Firewall - **WAF**
+ > Should have been called AWS Firewall

+ > Use this to: Block bad requests to Cloudfront protected sites (aka stop people trying 10,000 passwords against /wp-admin)
   * Firewall for web applications
   * Protects from common web exploits thus can protect AWS usage bill
   * Improve traffic visibility